google/swiftshader/docs/Reactor.md

 Note that this is a bitwise cast.
 Unlike C++'s ```reinterpret_cast<>```, it does not allow casting between different sized types.
 Think of it as storing the value in memory and then loading from that same address into the casted type.

+An important exception is that 16-, 8-, and 4-byte vectors can be cast to other vectors of one of these sizes.
+Casting to a longer vector leaves the upper contents undefined.

 ### Pointers

 Pointers also use a template class: